Dr. Ryan Stewart, DO

 What is Stress Urinary Incontinence?

 Stress urinary incontinence is the involuntary leakage of urine during physical activities that increase abdominal pressure.
-This can occur during everyday actions such as:
+It can happen during everyday actions like:

 • Coughing